How do I apply for classification?

 HSE has issued the following guidance to help applicants understand what to include when submitting an application for a Competent Authority Document (CAD).
 It also addresses how HSE will deal with contentious items and the expected turnaround time to process an application following receipt of all requested information.

 Packages used for explosives must comply with the provisions for packaging at Part 4 of ADR.

 Any packaging should contain and protect the contents during transport and handling.
 It should be robust and leak-proof, and compatible with the explosives it contains.

 Before HSE issues a CAD for classification approvals for explosives manufactured in Great Britain, it requires documentary evidence from the Vehicle Certification Agency (VCA) confirming that the packaging requirements of ADR have been met.

-The schedule to the CAD will include, as a minimum, the allocated UN packaging performance mark along with details concerning the shipping name, description of the pack, the UN number and classification hazard code, and maximum net explosive content (NEC) of the package as offered for transport.
+The schedule to the CAD will include, as a minimum, the allocated UN packaging performance mark along with details concerning the shipping name, description of the pack, the UN number and hazard classification code, and maximum net explosive mass (NEM) of the package as offered for transport.

 The classification will be issued to the applicant on a Competent Authority Document (CAD) when all technical information required for processing the application has been received and agreed.
 The CAD will detail the classification assigned and may include appropriate conditions.
 The explosives will also be added by name and part number to the LOCEF database on the Explosives Web Community.

 HSE's powers on classification relate to explosives which are to be carried in Great Britain.